Here Are the States Where Coronavirus Cases and Hospitalizations Are Spiking

 On Sunday, there were 453 covid-19 deaths reported in the U.S., according to the Covid Tracking Project—the lowest daily toll recorded since late March.
 Yet unfortunately, there are signs in several parts of the country that the pandemic is getting worse, including in states that have reopened businesses and public spaces.

 Texas, for instance, reported that 2,153 residents were hospitalized with covid-19 as of early Wednesday, setting a new high in total hospitalizations in the state for the third straight day.
-North Carolina reached a new record in hospitalizations Monday as well, while other states such as Arizona, Arkansas, and Georgia are seeing steady increases in hospitalized patients.
-Overall, according to data compiled Monday by the Washington Post, 14 states and Puerto Rico—including all the states already mentioned here—currently have a seven-day rolling average of daily new cases higher now than any other point since the pandemic started.
+North Carolina reached a new record in hospitalizations Monday as well, while other states such as Arizona and Arkansas are seeing steady increases in hospitalized patients.
+Overall, according to data compiled Monday by the Washington Post, 14 states and Puerto Rico—including the states already mentioned here and Alaska, California, Florida, Kentucky, New Mexico, Mississippi, Oregon, South Carolina, Tennessee, and Utah—currently have a seven-day rolling average of daily new cases higher now than any other point since the pandemic started.

 Some of the increase in these states is due to more testing.
 But that can’t explain the whole picture, since some states are also reporting a plateau or increase in the rate of tests that come back positive, in addition to increasing hospitalizations.
 Arizona in particular is experiencing a tight squeeze on its intensive care units, with around 75% of its ICU beds currently occupied, according to state health department data.